corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/code-signing.md

 # Code Signing

 CorDapps are packaged as CPKs, CPBs, and CPIs.
-Each of these packages must be signed with a Code Sign certificate.
+Each of these packages must be signed with a Code Signing certificate.
 The signatures are then verified when a CPI is installed.
 They are verified against the certificates uploaded to the [Corda REST API Docs](https://docs.r3.com/en/platform/corda/5.0-beta/rest-api/C5_OpenAPI.html#tag/Certificates-API) API.